eugenetangkj/tp/docs/DeveloperGuide.md

 1. `upcoming`

-   **Expected**: All internship entries with events or deadlines in the upcoming week are listed out and displayed in the left UI panel.
+   **Expected**: All internship entries with events or deadlines in the upcoming week are listed out and displayed in the List Panel.

 2. `upcoming hello`

-   **Expected**: All internship entries with events or deadlines in the upcoming week are listed out and displayed in the left UI panel.
+   **Expected**: All internship entries with events or deadlines in the upcoming week are listed out and displayed in the List Panel.

 3. `upcoming edit 1 n/Apples`

-   **Expected**: All internship entries with events or deadlines in the upcoming week are listed out and displayed in the left UI panel.
+   **Expected**: All internship entries with events or deadlines in the upcoming week are listed out and displayed in the List Panel.

 ### Delete Internships